kdorff/retropie-romfilter/README.md

 Q: I'm having a problem

 A: Wait for the app to become more stable.
 Try deleting the database file stored in the app directory.

+Q: Should I open this port up in my router so I can browse my roms while I am away from home or let me cousin look at it?

+A: No. This app has very little security baked in.
+Don't do it.
+Run this on your private network, only.

 ## Installing and running from source on a RetroPie